Skip to content

 Since this test is somewhat more uncomfortable, as the injections go directly under the skin and can also trigger a stronger allergic reaction, it is only recommended if the prick test does not show a corresponding reaction.

-If the results of the prick test are not clear enough, the scratch test can be used alongside the intradermal test.
+If the results of the prick test are not clear enough, the scratch test can be used in addition to the intradermal test.

 “Scratch” is the English word for “Kratzer” – and in this allergy test, the name says it all.
-The doctor scratches the skin surface (but does not make the test subjects bleed) and rubs the suspected allergen onto the skin at this spot.
+The doctor scratches the skin surface (but does not cause bleeding) and rubs the suspected allergen onto the skin at this spot.
 This friction allows the corresponding allergens to penetrate deeper into the tissue, which is why this allergy test is often chosen as an option when a skin test does not yield results.

 However, it is not possible to control the amount of allergens that actually enter the body with such a test.
 For this reason, and because this test is relatively insensitive, its significance is limited.

 However, it is suitable, for example, for liquids and water-soluble substances, including food or medication allergy tests.
-If the affected person reacts allergically, redness and swelling occur within about 20 minutes.
+If the affected person is allergic, redness and swelling occur within about 20 minutes.

 The patch test (patch or plaster test)